mittinatten/freesasa/doc/doxy-main.md

 @section Output Output formats

-In addition to the standard output format above FreeSASA can export the results as @ref CLI-JSON, @ref CLI-XML, @ref CLI-PDB, @ref CLI-RSA, @ref CLI-RES and @ref CLI-SEQ using the option `--format`.
+In addition to the standard output format above FreeSASA can export the results as @ref CLI-JSON, @ref CLI-XML, @ref CLI-PDB, @ref CLI-CIF-OUTPUT,
+@ref CLI-RSA, @ref CLI-RES and @ref CLI-SEQ using the option `--format`.
 The level of detail of JSON and XML output can be controlled with the option `--output-depth=<depth>` which takes the values `atom`, `residue`, `chain` and `structure`.
 If `atom` is